-You can set up the 'path' which tells Zotero where (i.e. in which folder) you want to save the full-text if you are automatically attaching the full-text of the document in Files and Folders sub-tab.
+You can set up the 'path' which tells Zotero where (i.e. in which folder) you want to save the full text if you are automatically attaching the full text of the document in the Files and Folders submenu.
 If this is not of concern to you, leave the default option.

 The Shortcuts tab allows you to change Zotero's default keyboard shortcuts.

 You can keep updated with published research on Zotero by using the RSS Feeds option.
 Here you can either keep the defaults or decide how often you would like the feeds to be updated and choose to see the newest or oldest items first.